-While researching an archaeological site (Gobekli Tepe) in Turkey, Joe Plegge discovered that the stone pillars, similar to Stonehenge, were aligned to keep track of solar events, but this site is at least 7,000 years older.
+While researching an archaeological dig site in Turkey, Joe Plegge discovered that the stone pillars (12,000 years old) in the stone enclosures were aligned to keep track of solar events.
 His discovery forces us to redefine the beginnings of astronomy and helps shed light on the knowledge of early human society.
 There are over 50 illustrations in this non-fiction work.

 Amazon Kindle